Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: Heating and differentiation of growing planets

 In Figure \ref{f:mass_t} we show the masses of the planet, core, magma ocean and crystallized mantle, as well as the surface temperature and envelope temperature, as a function of time for our Mars and Earth analogues.
+Accretion of new layers of primitive, ice-rich material in the first million years leads to rapid melting, outgassing and loss of water.
+This is visible as intermittent temperature spikes that are caused by our discrete mass accretion scheme (see Paper I).

-The early differentiation by decay of $^{26}$Al stops after approximately 3 Myr.
-The outgassed atmosphere undergoes a run-away greenhouse effects as the effective accretion temperature reaches approximately 300 K. This leads to a rapid melting of the mantle and formation of a core containing the bulk iron budget of the planet.
-This magma ocean crystallizes quickly after the cessation of accretion after 5 Myr and subsequent removal of the gas envelope attracted from the protoplanetary disc, forming an early mantle with a temperature around the solidus of the silicate material.
-This rapid magma ocean crystallization agrees well with age measurements of zircons from martian meteorites \citep{Bouvier+etal2018}.
+The core mass increases with time during the first 3 Myr, but the depletion of the $^{26}$Al reservoir then prevents further differentiation.
+The outgassed atmosphere nevertheless undergoes a run-away greenhouse effect as the effective accretion temperature reaches approximately 300 K. This leads to a rapid melting of the mantle and formation of a core containing the bulk iron budget of the planet.
+The magma ocean crystallizes rapidly after the end of the accretion phase.
+This leads to the formation of an early mantle with a melting degree of $\varPhi \approx 0.4$ where the thermal conductivity falls dramatically below the fully molten value.
+The rapid magma ocean crystallization of Mars within a million years after the end of accretion agrees well with age measurements of zircons from martian meteorites \citep{Bouvier+etal2018,Zhu+etal2022}.